Pavan-listen/mce_devops/README.md

 # Day 2
 - Merging in git
 - Introduction to AWS
-- merge conflicts in git
+- merge conflicts Resolving in git